async-rs/async.rs/source/blog/2019-11-11-announcing-async-std-1-0.html.md

 - Extending the book, especially around general usage patterns
 - Starting to work on additional ecosystem libraries, for example `async-tls`

-`async-std` is funded by [Ferrous Systems](https://ferrous-systems.com) and [Yoshua Wuyts](https://blog.yoshuawuyts.com) personally.
-To allow for further growth and sustainability, we have an offer out on [OpenCollective](https://opencollective.com/async-rs/).
+`async-std` is funded by [Ferrous Systems](https://ferrous-systems.com) and [Yoshua Wuyts](https://blog.yoshuawuyts.com) personally. ​If you'd like to support further development and keep it sustainable, we have an [OpenCollective page](https://opencollective.com/async-rs/).
+Thank you!

 We're incredibly happy to bring `async-std` to stability.
 We hope you enjoy building on top of it as much as we enjoyed building it! `async-std` is a step forward for `async/.await` ergonomics in Rust and enables you to build both fast and maintainable asynchronous Rust programs.